-Since 1998, hundreds of volunteers have learned how to identify, survey, and record data about aquatic invasive plants and animals impacting Adirondack lakes.
+Since 2002, hundreds ofvolunteers have learned how to identify, survey, and record data about aquatic invasive plants and animals impacting Adirondack lakes.
+It is a fun and easy way to protect Adriondack lakes!
 Every summer, APIPP hosts a number of trainings and orientations (in-person and online) to prepre folks to get out on the water.
-Follow our social media, get on our listserv, or explore our events calendar to know when the next Lake Protector Corps training is taking place.
-Once trained, select an Adirondack water body of interest to track plant growth throughout the summer.
-Adopt part of a waterbody, one lake, or several!
-The survey season runs July through September and then submit data to APIPP's Aquatic Invasive Species staff.
+Follow our social media, get on our listserv, or explore our events calendar to know when the next Lake Protector training is taking place.
+So join us and adopt part of a waterbody, one lake, or several to monitor for aquatic invasive species!

 Below are all the past trainings, identification guides, survey protocols, and adoption map tools you need to get involved.